-The below tips in addition to the advice and support provided by the
+The below tips are provided by the

 Before a flood

 The British Red Cross provides suggestions on what might be useful to include.
-If necessary, be sure to include hearing aid batteries and dentures.

-- Be careful when moving family, pets or important belongings upstairs or to higher ground.
+Be careful when moving family, pets or important belongings upstairs or to higher ground.

-During a flood
+Responding during a flood

-After a flood
+Keeping well after a flood